MyBitFoundation/MyBit-Network.tech/README.md

 ```

 ## [Roles](contracts/roles)
-To understand the SDK, it's important to understand the 4 fundamental roles on the network:

-#### Investor
-Investors can contribute ETH or ERC20 tokens to invest in asset orders, receiving asset-tokens in return.
-To invest they must approve the burner contract.

-#### AssetManager
-The assets are managed and created by the AssetManager, who receives a fee for his work and escrows tokens as collateral to investors.
-The AssetManager must approve the burner contract to burn platform tokens.

-#### Operator
-The Operator is responsible for producing and installing the asset.
-They receive 99% of the crowdsale income as a fee for doing so.
-Platform owners must approve each Operator.

-#### Platform Owner(s)
-Platform owners can choose how assets are governed, and whether or not a contract upgrade should happen.
-The platform owner can be a single account or a contract governed by many accounts.
-Platform owners receive 1% of crowdsale income as a fee.

-Investors can contribute ETH or Erc20 tokens to invest in new asset crowdsales.
-The assets are managed by the AssetManager, who receives a fee for his work and escrows tokens as collateral to investors.
-The Operator receives funds from the crowdsale and produces and installs the asset.
-Platform owners can choose how assets are governed, and whether or not a contract upgrade should happen.
+There are generally 4 different roles on the platform.
+The `Investor`, the `AssetManager`, the `Operator`, and the `PlatformOwners`. `Investors` can contribute ETH or Erc20 tokens to invest in new asset crowdsales.
+The continued functioning of the asset is ensured by the `AssetManager`, who receives a fee for his work and escrows tokens as collateral to investors.
+The `Operator` receives funds from the crowdsale and produces and installs the asset. `PlatformOwners` can choose how assets are governed, and whether or not a contract upgrade should happen.
 The platform owner can be a single account or a contract governed by many accounts.